Autopsy picture of John McBean

 Gary Sisler performed the autopsy and assigned the cause of death as follows:

 Probably suffocation due to overlie and burial in structural collapse (cannot rule out trauma to the head).
-(Mt.
-Carmel Doe 67-2, pg.
+(MC Doe 67-2, pg.
 2)

 Even if Gary Sisler believed that there had been a structural collapse, the missing head should have been a clue signaling him that something was wrong.
 The concrete debris would have crushed the head, but held it in place under the weight.
 Nor should fire have been able to penetrate the concrete debris.